wp-plugins/login-security/readme.txt

 == Frequently Asked Questions ==
 = Will I be protect a 100% against brute-force attack? = No, this plugin only offer a way to record every brute-force attack and block the IP address used during these attacks.
 You still have to follow some rules, such as to be sure your login and password are difficult to find.

+== Screenshots ==
+1. Graphical user interface that display the number of login attempts during the previous 7 days

 == Changelog ==